 Architectural Integrity.
 Does the building still look much the way it did in the past?
 Have alterations to the building maintained its original character?

 Location.
 Is the building within the service area of the Roanoke Valley Preservation Foundation (City of Roanoke, City of Salem, Roanoke County, Town of Vinton, Botetourt County, or Franklin County)?
 Buildings located in areas with an established plaque program will be referred to the corresponding organization.

-The cost per plaque is $300 ($250 for recognized tax-exempt nonprofit organizations) and includes research, production, shipping, regulatory approvals from the locality in which the property is located, installation instructions, and hardware.
+The cost per plaque is $350 and includes research, production, shipping, regulatory approvals from the locality in which the property is located, and installation.